 ZAKIYA L. CORNISH | MOVEMENT ARTIST

-2016-2018 Zakiya L. Cornish is a New Orleans native currently residing in Philadelphia.
+2016-2018 Zakiya L. Cornish is a New Orleans native.
 Classically trained in West African dance, she worked as a New Orleans-based independent performer and teaching artist for several years and is well known as a stellar teacher of traditional and contemporary African dance classes across the country.
 Her graduate research at Temple University entailed an exploration of the intersections of African American identity and West African Dance.
 Zakiya is a former member of Lela Aisha Jones | FlyGround and Kulu Mele African Drum and Dance Company.
 Through her connections with these companies, she has worked with Tony-award winning choreographer Jeffrey Page and the renowned Ron K. Brown of Evidence.
 Zakiya’s choreographic work focuses on traditional and contemporary dance and music of the African Diaspora. |